2018 Kemerovo fire: Aftermath

 Politicians across the globe sent their condolences.
-28 March 2018 was declared the national day of mourning in Russia.
+28 March 2018 was declared a national day of mourning in Russia.

 A rally was held in Kemerovo demanding the resignation of Kemerovo Mayor Ilya Seredyuk and the longtime regional governor, Aman Tuleyev.

-On April 1, 2018, Aman Tuleyev resigned as the governor of Kemerovo Oblast, citing "a heavy burden" of the Kemerovo fire, and President Putin accepted Tuleyev's resignation.
+On 1 April 2018, Aman Tuleyev resigned as the governor of Kemerovo Oblast, citing "a heavy burden" of the Kemerovo fire, and President Putin accepted Tuleyev's resignation.

 A spokeswoman for the Foreign Ministry criticized the announcement of expulsions of Russian diplomats by the United States and a number of European countries in connection to the poisoning of a former Russian spy and his daughter, which happened a day after the tragedy, as showing disrespect to the deceased victims.

-Local media named the owner of the mall, as millionaire Denis Shtengelov.
+Local media named the owner of the mall as millionaire Denis Shtengelov.
 Shtengelov countered in an interview that his stake in the mall at the time of the fire was only a minority stake with other investors, however, he promised to pay compensation of 3-million rubles (about $52,500) to each victim's family.
 This would be in addition to the regional government's reported compensation to the families of victims, which is equivalent to $17,500 each.

 As of July 2018, the building is being demolished.
 In March 2019, construction of a park designed by architect John Calvin Weidman was started at the place of the demolished mall.
 Named the Park of Angels, it was opened on 15 September 2019.